AdaCore/learn/courses/advanced-ada/chapters/generics.rst

-- In the declaration of the formal function parameter, we're using :ada:`is <>`, which automatically selects a function with the same name in the package instantiation if available.
+- In the declaration of the formal function parameter, we're using :ada:`is <>`, which automatically selects a function with the same name and a compatible signature in the package instantiation if available.

-- For :ada:`My_Type`, we've declared a function that has the same name as the formal function.
+- For :ada:`My_Type`, we've declared a function that has the same name as the formal function and the expected signature.

 If the above-mentioned conditions are not met, we have to provide an argument for the formal function parameter in the package instantiation.